syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion® TabView control for Xamarin.iOS
-description: A quick tour to initial users on Syncfusion® TabView control for Xamarin.iOS platform
+description: A quick tour for new users on Syncfusion® TabView control for Xamarin.iOS platform
 platform: xamarin.ios
 control: TabView
 documentation: ug